nus-cs2113-AY2122S1/tp/docs/team/aditichadha1310.md

     * Developer Guide:
         * Added the introduction and Setting up, Getting Started section.
+        * Added the `remove from transcript` section along with the UML diagram.
-        * Added the `remove` section along with the UML diagram.
+        * Added the `delete from timetable` section along with the UML diagram.